The single-tablet regimen Dovato is now available in a new blister pack option, announced the drug’s maker, ViiV Healthcare.

 Using hospitals to prescribe PrEP

-For many years now, prevention advocates have pointed to the limited promotion of HIV pre-exposure prophylaxis (PrEP), medication that can stop the virus in its tracks.
+For many years now, prevention advocates have pointed to the limited promotion of HIV pre-exposure prophylaxis (PrEP), a medication that can stop the virus in its tracks.

 At the University of California-San Francisco (UCSF) hospital, Sarah Flynn, MD, MPhil, and colleagues took an innovative approach to addressing the problem.
 Noting that PrEP information in the health field (such as it is) is mainly provided to outpatients, they set up a study program for people being admitted to the hospital.
 Their institution is San Francisco’s “main safety-net hospital,” they wrote, with many patients experiencing one or more factors that may expose them to HIV.

-Through the study, providers were educated about HIV PrEP and becoming comfortable with screening for HIV, providing prevention counselling and prescribing PrEP.
+Through the study, providers were educated about HIV PrEP and becoming comfortable with screening for HIV, providing prevention counseling and prescribing PrEP.
 In the first nine months of the initiative, 14 hospital patients were started on PrEP during their admission.
 In the year following their discharge from the hospital, six of them (42.9%) continued on PrEP prescriptions through their outpatient care providers.

 Interventions at the hospital included new workflows for staff to start PrEP inquiry, counseling and prescription.

-“PrEP was initiated in particularly vulnerable populations: 85% of patients were experiencing homelessness and 64% injected drugs. … This project required a substantial culture change since PrEP initiation was considered an outpatient intervention in our healthcare system,” Dr. Flynn and colleagues wrote in their journal paper published in the Volume 13, Issue 1 online BMJ Journals.
+“PrEP was initiated in particularly vulnerable populations: 85% of patients were experiencing homelessness and 64% injected drugs. … This project required a substantial culture change since PrEP initiation was considered an outpatient intervention in our healthcare system,” Dr. Flynn and colleagues wrote in their journal paper published in Volume 13, Issue 1 online BMJ Journals.
 GO TO bit.ly/3v84OMv.

 The American Cancer Society (ACS) reported that cancer is now the leading cause of death among people living with HIV.